ros2/ros2_documentation/source/How-To-Guides/Releasing/Index-Your-Packages.rst

 * YOUR-REPO-NAME: This is an arbitrary human-readable name.
 For repos hosted on GitHub, use the lowercase name of your repository not including the organization.
 For example, the repository name of ``https://github.com/ros2/rosidl`` is ``rosidl``.
 * YOUR-GIT-REPO-URL: This is the https URL from which one could ``git clone`` your repository.
 For example, the git repo URL of ``https://github.com/ros2/rosidl`` is ``https://github.com/ros2/rosidl.git``.
 It is important that this URL ends in ``.git``, or it will fail to pass the linters.
-* YOUR-BRANCH-NAME: This is the git branch on your repository from which you will release your package into this ROS distro.
-This is commonly one of: ``main``, ``master``, or the name of the ROS distro itself.
+* YOUR-BRANCH-NAME: This is the git branch on your repository from which you will release your package into this ROS distribution.
+This is commonly one of: ``main``, ``master``, or the name of the ROS distribution itself.
 For example, the `rosidl repository <https://github.com/ros2/rosidl>`__ uses the branch ``rolling`` to hold changes to be released into ROS Rolling.
 * YOUR-STATUS: This is a status from the list in `REP 141 <https://www.ros.org/reps/rep-0141.html#distribution-file>`__.
 You likely want either ``maintained`` or ``developed``.

 Open a pull request to ros/rosdistro